The University of Texas at Arlington Graduate Catalog 2004-2006 Vol LXXXVII - July 2004

 Admission to the graduate program in AE is based on equal weighting of the of the following six criteria:

-Applicants who are admitted unconditionally and demonstrate skills, experience or interests that meet the needs of the AE Graduate Program will be considered for fellowship.
+Applicants who demonstrate skills, experience or interests that meet the needs of the AE Graduate Program will be considered for fellowships or assistantships.

 The Aerospace Engineering Graduate Program, in fulfillment of its responsibility to graduate highly qualified professional engineers, has established certain policies and procedures.
 In addition to the requirements of the Graduate School listed elsewhere, to continue in the program each aerospace engineering graduate student must: